idvxlab/vega-lite-linter/docs/source/api.rst

 ``lint()`` detects any issues in the given visualization specification.

-One detected issue will be presented as an**Rule**object containing:
+Each detected issue will be presented as an **Rule** object containing:

 * ``id`` : string. the linted rule id.
 * ``param1`` : string(optional). related parameters, usually the encoding channel where the rule is in.